 In 1991 (31 years ago!)
 I was trained as a professional historian while serving with the US Naval Historical Center in Washington, DC.
 A retired Commander in the US Naval Reserve, I received two Navy and Marine Corps Achievement Medals for historical writing and research.

 Not many gift planners had the academic preparation I was so grateful to receive, including an AB degree in English literature and philosophy from Princeton University and an MA degree from the University of Chicago, where for three years I studied the history of ideas and edited News & Notes, the newsletter of the Oriental Institute, a major research center.
 I was certified as a financial planner (CFP) in 1994.

 I served as president of the Gift Planning Council of New Jersey and was founding chair of Leave a Legacy New Jersey.
 I am now a member of Princeton University’s Planned Giving Advisory Committee, served as Treasurer of the Friends of the Princeton University Library, and am an active member of the executive committee for the Princeton Class of 1972.
 I was a member of the CANARAS planned giving council for 16 years.

 After moving to New York City in 2011 I served as director of gift planning at Fordham University and the Pratt Institute, and as a senior gift planner for Columbia University.
 I was a board member, mentor, and presenter for the Philanthropic Planning Group of Greater New York, which selected me for its Distinguished Service Award in 2019.

-He was a member of the Advisory Council on planned giving for the Lilly Family School of Philanthropy, a Contributing Author for the Planned Giving Design Center, and served as a member of the Editorial Board for Planned Giving Today.
+I was a member of an advisory council on planned giving for the Lilly Family School of Philanthropy, a Contributing Author for the Planned Giving Design Center, and served as a member of the Editorial Board for Planned Giving Today.

-He has two children and two grandchildren, and lives in Manhattan.
+I have two children and two grandchildren, and I live in Brooklyn Heights.